Culture of Italy: Folklore and mythology

 The Badalisc is a mythical creature of the Val Camonica in the southern central Alps.
 The Badalisc is represented today as a creature with a big head covered with a goat skin, two small horns, a huge mouth and glowing eyes.
 According to legend the Badalisc lives in the woods around the village of Andrista (comune of Cevo) and is supposed to annoy the community: each year it is captured during the period of Epiphany (5 & 6 January) and led on a rope into the village by musicians and masked characters, including il giovane ('the young man'), il vecchio ('the old man'), la vecchia ('the old woman'), and la signorina ('the young woman'), who is "bait" for the animal's lust.
 There are also some old witches, who beat drums, and bearded shepherds, and a hunchback (un torvo gobetto) who has a "rustic duel" with the animal.
 Traditionally only men take part, although some are dressed as women.
 In medieval times women were prohibited from participating in the exhibition, or even seeing or hearing the Badalisc's Speech; if they did so they would be denied Holy Communion the following day.

 An egg of Columbus refers to a brilliant idea or discovery that seems simple or easy after the fact.
 The expression refers to an apocryphal story, dating from at least the 16th century, in which it is said that Christopher Columbus, having been told that finding a new trade route was inevitable and no great accomplishment, challenges his critics to make an egg stand on its tip.
 After his challengers give up, Columbus does it himself by tapping the egg on the table to flatten its tip.
 The story is often alluded to when discussing creativity.
 The term has also been used as the trade name of a tangram puzzle and several mechanical puzzles.
-It also shows that anything can be done by anyone with the right set of skills; however, not everyone knows how to do it.

 Alberto da Giussano is a legendary character of the 12th century who would have participated, as a protagonist, in the battle of Legnano on 29 May 1176.
 In reality, according to historians, the actual military leader of the Lombard League in the famous military battle with Frederick Barbarossa was Guido da Landriano.
 Historical analyses made over time have indeed shown that the figure of Alberto da Giussano never existed.
 In the past, historians, attempting to find a real confirmation, hypothesised the identification of his figure with Albertus de Carathe (Alberto da Carate) and Albertus Longus (Alberto Longo), both among the Milanese who signed the pact in Cremona in March 1167 which established the Lombard League, or in an Alberto da Giussano mentioned in an appeal of 1196 presented to Pope Celestine III on the administration of the church-hospital of San Sempliciano.
 These, however, are all weak identifications, given that they lack clear and convincing historical confirmation.